Lance Guest: Biography

 Guest developed a serious interest in acting as a freshman while attending Saratoga High School, located in Saratoga, California, and later majored in theater while attending UCLA.
-He has starred in many theatrical films, including his role as Jimmy alongside actress Jamie Lee Curtis in Halloween II (1981), and also starred in Neil Simon's I Ought to Be in Pictures.
+He has starred in many theatrical films, including his role as Jimmy alongside actress Jamie Lee Curtis in Halloween II (1981), and also starred in [1980] The Roommate {John Updike} and Neil Simon's I Ought to Be in Pictures.
 His most notable role was in the science fiction film The Last Starfighter (1984) as Alex Rogan, and as Beta, a robot sent to replace Alex while he was in space.
 Guest has starred in Jaws: The Revenge (1987) as Michael Brody.
 Guest played Cosmo Cola in Stepsister from Planet Weird (2000).
 In 2001, he played Hugo Archibald in The Jennie Project (2001).
 Also that year, he appeared in Mach 2 (2001).

 Guest's starring television roles included Lou Grant (1981–1982) and Knots Landing (1991).
 Additionally, he has made guest appearances on St. Elsewhere, The Wonder Years, Party of Five, JAG, NYPD Blue, The X-Files, Becker, Life Goes On, House, and Jericho.

-Guest starred as Johnny Cash in the Broadway musical Million Dollar Quartet, a fictionalized depiction of the only time Carl Perkins, Jerry Lee Lewis, Johnny Cash, and Elvis Presley recorded music together.
+Guest starred as Johnny Cash in the Broadway musical Million Dollar Quartet, a fictionalized depiction of the only time that Cash, Carl Perkins, Jerry Lee Lewis, and Elvis Presley recorded music together.